 MANDATORY MASKS POLICY

-Beginning JULY 24 a MASK or FACE COVERING will be REQUIRED for all visitors to the Thunder Bay Art Gallery.
+A MASK or FACE COVERING is REQUIRED for all visitors to the Thunder Bay Art Gallery.

 - All persons entering or remaining in these premises must wear a mask or face covering that securely covers the nose, mouth, and chin as required by the Medical Officer of Health under the authority of the Emergency Management and Civil Protection Act (EMCPA) Ontario Regulations 263/20, 364/20.